Ireland’s AI revolution: Minister Pat Breen hosts Digital 9 EU conference

 Making healthcare sustainable

-A number of indigenous tech firms all utilising artificial intelligence in different ways were also on sight to enjoin EU leaders about scaling AI businesses.
+A number of indigenous tech firms utilising artificial intelligence in different ways were also on site to enjoin EU leaders about scaling AI businesses.

-“We like to use the example of an apple; what people don’t realise is that within an apple, there is more data than in all social media … since its inception,” explained Neil Foster, head of strategic partnership at Nuritas.
+“We like to use the example of an apple.
+What people don’t realise is that within an apple, there is more data than in all social media […] since its inception,” explained Neil Foster, head of strategic partnerships at Nuritas.

-“This random process of trying to find things doesn’t bear any end-product … [so] we use artificial intelligence to find the one specific molecule that is going to have a very life-changing benefit.”
-Foster continued.
+“This random process of trying to find things doesn’t bear any end-product,” said Foster.
+“We use artificial intelligence to find the one specific molecule that is going to have a very life-changing benefit.”

 “Currently, it costs $2.5bn to develop one drug and takes maybe 20 years to develop that drug.
 If you’re a drug company, for every 10 discovery programmes that you initiate, nine of them will fail.”